BethSpornitz/smart-store-bethspornitz/README.md

-# BI Python w/External Packages
+# Data Preparation, Data Warehouses, and Data Visualization for BI

 ## Overview

 This script processes raw CSV data files by performing data cleaning operations such as standardizing column names, handling missing data, removing duplicate records, and generating reports on the cleaning process.
 The cleaned data is saved in a designated directory, and reports are generated to summarize changes made.
 These prepared files can then be loaded into a database for further analysis.

 ## Features

 - Installing Required Libraries
 - Setting up important files
 - Running an initial Python script
-- Standardizes column names
 - Checks data consistency before and after cleaning
 - Handles missing data by filling or dropping values
 - Removes duplicate records